simran-arora/tacred-relation/README.md

 python train.py --data_dir dataset/tacred --vocab_dir dataset/vocab --no-attn --id 01 --info "LSTM model"
 ```

-To train with Bootleg embeddings, add the flags:
+To train with Bootleg embeddings, add the flag ```--use_ctx_ent``` as shown below:
-the flags to use Bootleg are:
 ```
 python train.py --data_dir dataset/tacred --vocab_dir dataset/vocab --no-attn --id 01 --info "LSTM model" --use_ctx_ent
 ```

-Additionally, prior work suggests that creating a feature for the first token in a span -- for example if an entity is Barack Obama, and I only attach the entity representation at the position Barack, rather than at both Barack and Obama -- the above Bootleg preparation includes a feature to only use the first token and the flag to signal this during training is ```--use_first_ent_span_tok```
+Additionally, prior works have used a feature for the first token in a span -- for example if an entity is Barack Obama, and I only attach the entity representation at the position Barack, rather than at both Barack and Obama -- the above Bootleg preparation includes a feature to only use the first token and the flag to signal this during training is ```--use_first_ent_span_tok```

 Model checkpoints and logs will be saved to `./saved_models/00`.